Avalon (Anthony Green album)

-Avalon is the debut solo album by American musician Anthony Green released on 5 August 2008 on Photo Finish Records.
+Avalon is the debut solo album by American musician Anthony Green, released on 5 August 2008 on Photo Finish Records.

 Avalon features guest appearances from Keith Goodwin, Tim Arnold, and Dan Schwartz of Good Old War, and Green began a US tour to coincide with the release.
 Avalon was leaked in its entirety on 1 August 2008, four days before its official release.

-Avalon is being made available on vinyl LP with a package including the limited vinyl LP and a Digital Remix CD of Avalon with remixes created by Colin Frangicetto, Green's bandmate in Circa Survive.
+Avalon was made available as a vinyl LP with a package including the limited vinyl LP and a digital remix CD of Avalon with remixes created by Colin Frangicetto, Green's bandmate in Circa Survive.